CSCfi/hpc-containers/index.md

 Bind mounts have read and write permission by default when permissions are not defined explicitly.
 Input data is read from and output is written into bind mounted directories.
 Apptainer will bind mount certain directories by default such as the home directory (`$HOME`), current working directory and the temporary directory (`/tmp`).

+### Managing containers
+We should place container definitions into a separate repository instead of placing them to the same repository as the application source code.
+The separation makes the separation between the application source code and the container definitions explicit.

 ## Apptainer example